ChristophSeidel1234/Surface_Sound/README.md

 * **Graphics**
    * **Surface Spectrum and Morphing Function**\
      Shows the spectra of the surface and the morphing function you have choosen.
-   * **Spectrum of the Recorded Sound**\
-     Shows the spectrum of the recorded sound.
    * **Surface Spectrum and Recorded Spectrum**\
      This is the graphic you should work with.
 Here you can synchronise the fundamental tone of both spectra via the `Propagation Velocity / Tuning` slider.
-   * **Discrete White Noise**
-     That's just for comparison.
-You can hear the corresponding sound below.
-The discrete white noise changes randomly each time a slider is operated depending on the operating system.

 Finally, we would like to mention that each change of the above options writes or changes files named `new_signal.wav` and `morphed_signal.wav` on your desktop with respect to the selected properties.